danplotkin/ProtienPrediction/README.md

 ## Training

 ### GPU
 This model was trained using a V100 GPU with premium RAM due to the large dataset used to train.
 However, a less powerfull GPU (or maybe even CPU) can be used for training.
+We trained 20 epochs.

 ### Metrics
 Since this is a multi-label classification problem, we use `tf.keras.losses.BinaryCrossentropy()` as our loss function, and `tf.keras.metrics.BinaryAccuracy()` and `tf.keras.metrics.AUC()` as our metrics.